Geovanny-Argueta/Wazuh-SIEM-Virtualbox-Installation/README.md

     <img width="649" height="147" alt="image" src="https://github.com/user-attachments/assets/648876f9-6cf3-44c9-b764-e90d25316ab5" />
 </p>

-2. Then, right-click and select Create.
+2. Then, right-click on the page and select Create.
 3. Select the newly created NAT Network and right-click then click in Properties.
 4. Change the network address to 10.10.10.0/24, enable DHCP, and optionally rename the NAT Network.
 In this case, you can keep the default name NAT Network.
 ...